mmguero/docker/README.md

-# my misc. docker configs
+# my misc. config for docker/podman/kubernetes

 ## this repository